gibbz00/evolve/README.md

 ### Requirements

-* A x86_64 machine with UEFI support with Windows 10 already installed (target).
-It should have at least XX GB unallocated partion of at least XX GB for TUI, and XX GB for GUI.
+* A x86_64 machine with UEFI support with Windows already installed (target).
+Should be using a GPT partition table.
-// TODO: min usb capacity
+(EFI system partition created by Windows will be reused.)
 * USB stick with at least XX GB.
 * Internet connection by ethernet on the target machine.
 Wireless install is currently not implemented.
 * Special dependencies:  `curl`, `parted`, `sshpass`, `archiso`